 MACHECOLLARE.
 To make a warlike device over a gate or other passage like to a grate, through which scalding water or ponderous or offensive things may be cast upon the assailants.
 Co.
 Litt.
 5a.

 MACHINATION.
-Contriving a plot or conspiracy.
 The act of planning or contriving a scheme for executing some purpose, particularly an evil purpose; an artful design formed with deliberation.